STARTING AND LANDING VERTICALLY BY E-DRIVE

 - Lower structural forces, aircraft can be built more easily (weight saving)

-The outer area of the wings can be swung up during takeoff and landing.
-This will reduce the range by two thirds.
-This allows the aircraft to land in minimal spaces.
+The outer area of the wings can be swiveled upwards during take-off and landing.
+This reduces the span of the Silhouette M from 11.00 m to 5.30 m.
+The aircraft can land in the smallest of places.

 ROTORS WITHIN THE BASE